What is chickenpox?

 The Boots Chickenpox Vaccination Service is available to those seeking protection from the chickenpox virus, including those who are eligible through the NHS but choose a private vaccination service.

-If our Chickenpox Vaccination Service is suitable, you will receive two vaccinations at a minimum of six weeks apart.
+If our Chickenpox Vaccination Service is suitable, you'll receive two vaccinations at a minimum of six weeks apart.
 If you, or your child, had a first dose of chickenpox vaccination at a different provider, you can still have your second dose at Boots, providing you meet all the eligibility criteria for the Boots service.

 Who is the Boots Chickenpox Vaccination Service suitable for?